 Differences between Yeasts and Molds

-Both yeast and moulds are eukaryotes – organisms with cell nuclei and membrane-bound organelles in the kingdom Fungi.
+Both yeast and molds are eukaryotes – organisms with cell nuclei and membrane-bound organelles in the kingdom Fungi.

-The major differences between the two groups include:
+The major differences between Yeasts and Molds are:

 |2.||Form||Grow as large single cells.||Grow as multiple tubular branches.|

 |4.||Habitat||Very common.
 It can be found on fruit and berries, in the stomachs of mammals and on the skin, among other places.||Typically found in damp, dark or humid areas.|

 |5.||Appearance||White and thready.
 Usually oval in shape.||Mold has a fuzzy appearance and can be found in several shapes.|